dbayardAWS/lakeform_labs/Part5.md

 * Click Get Started if this is your first time using Athena

-NOTE: If you click on the "Get Started" button, but get a "Insufficient Lake Formation permission(s): Required Create Database on Catalog" message, then click on this [https://console.aws.amazon.com/athena/home?force&region=us-east-1#query](https://console.aws.amazon.com/athena/home?force&region=us-east-1#query).
+NOTE: If you click on the "Get Started" button, but get a "Insufficient Lake Formation permission(s): Required Create Database on Catalog" message, then click on this link: [https://console.aws.amazon.com/athena/home?force&region=us-east-1#query](https://console.aws.amazon.com/athena/home?force&region=us-east-1#query).
 This error message occurs when the user first tries to access Athena and Athena is trying to create a "sampledb" database as part of a built-in tutorial.